gtkachyk/File-Management-System/README.md

   - In File-Management-System/Writable-Directories, create a shortcut to Downloads.

 ## Adding Concepts
-The folders 'F' that you just identified are called 'default directories'.
+The folders 'F' that you just identified are called 'default directories'.<br>
 The folders 'Protected-F' that you just created are called 'custom directories'.

-The first purpose of these classifications is to enable you to separate your files from files that are managed by other people's programs.
+The first purpose of these classifications is to enable you to separate your files from files that are managed by other people's programs.<br>
 You did this when you moved your user controlled files from default directories to custom directories.

-The second purpose is to group your files into units that can be easily accessed, tracked, and stored.
+The second purpose is to group your files into units that can be easily accessed, tracked, and stored.<br>
 This will be especially useful if you want to create backup copies of your data.

-The third purpose is to further artificially restrict your activity.
+The third purpose is to further artificially restrict your activity.<br>
 The expectation from this point on is that you will avoid modifying files and folders outside of custom directories whenever possible.

 ## Organizing Your Files Part Two
-In this section, you will create more custom directories to clean up your instance network.
+In this section, you will create more custom directories to clean up your instance network.<br>
-For the best results, adhere to the custom directory principles and strictly follow the custom directory rules, all of which can be found [here](#custom-directories)
+For the best results, adhere to the custom directory principles and strictly follow the custom directory rules, all of which can be found [here](#custom-directories).

 For each instance in your network, at the top level:
 - Create custom directories for any remaining user controlled files and folders in the instance that are not already in a custom directory.